Hamzablm/blog/_posts/2020-06-07-test-slices-in-spring-boot.md

 Greetings friends 👋.

 One of the early mistakes that I've done in my first professional Spring-Boot based project was writing integration tests that load the entire `ApplicationContext` using `@SpringBootTest` annotation when there's no need.
-Thankfully, one of my colleagues was kind enough to help me understand that there is a better way to do things :) Writting tests like that may result in tests that may take hours which isn't good for continuous integration.
+Thankfully, one of my colleagues was kind enough to help me understand that there is a better way to do things :) Writting tests like that will definitely slow down your continuous integration pipeline.

 Before talking about test slices I want to make a clear distinction between a unit test and an integration test in Spring: Unit testing doesn't involve loading the application context.
 On the other hand, integration testing is more involed with loading the application context.

 ## Test Slices

 Test Slices are a cool Spring-Boot feature introduced in 1.4.
-The idea is that Spring-Boot will bootstrap only the configuration meta-data that's appropriate for the test slice.
+The idea is that Spring-Boot will bootstrap only the configuration meta-data that's appropriate for the component that's under test.
 Using this feature will result in a much lightweight `ApplicationContext`.
 Thus, the execution of our integration tests will be faster compared to loading the entire context.
 Now let's see some of these test slices in action.

 ### @WebMvcTest